marcossilvestrini/learning-lpic-1-102-500/README.md

 If the file /etc/at.allow exists, only usernames mentioned in it are allowed to use at.

 If /etc/at.allow does not exist, /etc/at.deny is checked.

-##### /etc/crontab

-The Linux crontab file (/etc/crontab) is defined in a specific format.
-Each line can be blank, a comment (which begins with #), a variable, or a command.
-Blank lines in Linux crontab(/etc/crontab) file and comments are ignored.

-Cron is controlled by a set of files called "crontabs".
-The master (system-wide) file is /etc/crontab.
-The crontab files for the users are located in /var/spool/cron/.
-In /var/spool/cron, the files are given the same name as a user's login ID.

-The crontab file, /etc/crontab, automatically executes items in several subdirectories (as specified in the crontab file, shown below) at regular periods.

-##### /etc/cron.allow

-##### /etc/cron.deny

-##### /var/spool/cron/

 ### 107.3 Localisation and internationalisation